-- For each argument, state: - The title of your argument; - The standard of review (how much respect the Illinois Supreme Court must give to the lower court rulings); - The law that applies to the case; - How the law applies to the facts; and - What you want the Illinois Supreme Court to do. - Include statutes (laws), rules, and cases that support each of your arguments. - The Illinois Supreme Court will not consider arguments that are vague or incomplete. - The form includes room for 3 arguments.
+- A "de novo" standard of review means the Supreme Court will decide the issues fresh, as if it was the first court to decide them. - A "manifest weight" standard means the Supreme Court will look at whether the jury's or trial court's decision is totally unreasonable compared to what the evidence showed. - An "abuse of discretion" standard generally means the Supreme Court will give the benefit of the doubt to the trial court's decision, especially if it is a close call. - The law that applies to the case; - How the law applies to the facts; and - What you want the Illinois Supreme Court to do. - Include statutes (laws), rules, and cases that support each of your arguments. - The Illinois Supreme Court will not consider arguments that are vague or incomplete. - The form includes room for 3 arguments.
 If you are making more than 3 arguments, fill out and insert one or more Additional Argument forms into the main form.